-Students have the opportunity to gain first-hand knowledge about the AUC experience and life beyond medical school through the alumni contact network.
-One of our more than 7,000 graduates will contact students to answer their questions about medical school, clinical rotations in the United States or United Kingdom, residency placement, and becoming a licensed physician.
+Students have the opportunity to gain first-hand knowledge about the AUC experience and life beyond medical school through the AUC Connect Program, which is a mentorship platform available to current students and graduates alike; the website for AUC Connect is https://mentor.adtalem.com/programs/auc.
+Our alumni ambassadors are available through AUC Connect to help students with questions about medical school, clinical rotations in the United States or United Kingdom, residency placement, and becoming a licensed physician.